 The Fortuna waterfall entrance fee is $18 USD for adult foreigners, $5 USD for children.
 Each guest needs to purchase a ticket to the waterfall park.

 The Fortuna waterfall hours of operation are 7 AM to 5:00 PM, open every day.
-They have a big parking lot and there are bathrooms, a small cafe, garden trails and souvenir store at the entrance.
 The latest you can enter the park is 4 PM.

 How Long Does it Take to Do La Fortuna Waterfall?

-We would say that it takes around 2 hours to do La Fortuna waterfall.
+We recommend to plan for at least 2 hours to do La Fortuna waterfall.

 La Fortuna Waterfall Steps